 The answer to this question depends on what you are getting treatment for, and how long you have had that particular problem.
 Patients with acute issues often see lasting results within 2-3 treatments.
 More chronic conditions can take longer before sustained progress is noted.
 Age, lifestyle, and general health conditions play a role in this too.
 In terms of treatment planning, we’ve written about this a bit more here.

 Can I get acupuncture or take herbs while I’m on other medications?

 Yes – acupuncture & herbal medicine often work better when used along with other therapies.
 Acupuncture does not interfere with any chiropractic or physical therapy work.
 It is also not a problem for patients on bloodthinning medications (ie coumadin or warfarin) as it is uncommon for patients to bleed when needles are removed.
 Herbal formulas are prescribed to work with a patient’s existing medications.
 Even still, it is recommended to take any herbal formula either 2 hours before or after any Western medication to prevent any unforeseen complications.
 Furthermore, herbs should not be considered a substitute for any prescription medication without extensive discussion between the patient and the different prescribing parties.

 This is our most common question, and we answer it in some detail here.

 Do you take my insurance?

-Amherst Wellness Center is in-network with Cigna, Harvard Pilgrim, and Anthem.
+Amherst Wellness Center is in-network with Cigna and Harvard Pilgrim.
 Please call your provider to determine if you have any acupuncture coverage as part of your benefits.
 Please note that insurance companies typically only reimburse for nausea or pain in the: head, neck, back, knees, or sciatic pain.